glideroggan/dream/readme.md

   - Let the welcome-widget use it to demonstrate how to use the app
 - create a better FE logger
   - should have categories, so that we can choose to see the logs of a workflow, modal specifics, etc
+- rearrange widgets
+  This is a big change.
+But it should be just the grid-layout and the widget-wrapper